hesterrk/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+-Servers issue tokens (which we store on our client) and in exchange, require that our apps provide proof that its authenticated with them.
+We do this by giving correct login credentials.
+When a user successfully logins in the server receives a ‘header’ object, payload (data) object (contains users details- username, password), a ‘verify signature’ function, and combines all of these to encode a token.
+This token is returned to the client.

 - [ ] What steps can you take in your web apps to keep your data secure?
+-Using Protected Routes and axiosWithAuth.
+-Protected routes will only render with authentication, which means content is not displayed until you are logged in.
+The client will make a login request, sending the server the user’s username and password.
+The server will check those credentials against the database, if it can authenticate the user, it will return a token.
+-axiosWithAuth is an authenticated instance of axios we can create.
+This means our endpoints we want protected can be used with this instance.
+It does this by having an 'authorisation: token' on its header to any requests we use with this instance.
+Meaning the exchange of data only occurs if we have the correct user details in localStorage.

 - [ ] Describe how web servers work.
+-They are computer programs connected to internet that show websites when they are requested using the web client.
+These programs are run on servers.
+Web servers show the webpage to your browser (client) when requested by the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+ -GET request: retrieving data
+ -POST request: sending data
+ -PUT request: sending our data to be updated on the somewhere -DELETE request: delete data

 ## Project Set Up